val-iisc/sketch-parse/valsketch/README.md

+# VAL Sketch Annotation Tool

 ## Instructions

 ### Setup the database

 We use the sqlite database system which basically stores the database in a single file (and doesn't follow the client-server model).
 The data is stored in `valsketch/testing.db` which must be created by the user.
+If the file already exists, then execute `touch valsketch/testing.db` to overwrite with a new file.
-Then, to create the relevant tables within the
+Then, to create the relevant tables within the file:
-file:

 ```
 python manager.py createdb